nebius/contree-sdk/contree-sdk/README.md

 ### File uploading

+> [!WARNING]
-> **⚠️ Warning**: This is a low-level API.
+> This is a low-level API.
 Use only if you are deeply familiar with Contree architecture and need direct file management.
 > For most use cases, prefer `.add_file()` method on images and sessions.

 ```python